w3c/wai-website/pages/fundamentals/people/people-use-web/user-stories/story-eight.md

 : **Works well:** "It's great when I can turn off these images using the ad blocker in my browser."-->

 Complex language
-: **Barrier:** "Complex language and sentence structure are confusing to me and hard to read and retain.
+: **Barrier:** "Complex language and sentence structure are confusing to me and hard to read and retain."
-: **Works well:** Use short sentences and plain language as much as possible."
+: **Works well:** "Use short sentences and plain language as much as possible."

 Excessive acronyms and abbreviations
 : **Barrier:** "Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up."